Immigration to Italy: Public opinion

+Labour migration

+The Meloni government authorised more than 450,000 entries for non-EU workers between 2023 and 2025.
+In July 2025, the government approved plans to authorise 497,550 entries for non-EU workers for the 2026–2028 period, including 164,850 in 2026.
+The quotas included allocations for workers from specified non-EU countries, particularly in Asia, Africa, and Eastern Europe.

 Mediterranean Sea crossings crisis

 Asylum seekers arrive in Sicily, 2015.
 The Arab Spring and the Syrian War created factors that led to a migrant crisis that saw hundred of thousands of boat-dwellers seeking refuge in Italy and other Mediterranean countries.

 Due to the peninsula geographical position and close proximity to the North Africa coast, the crossing of the Mediterranean Sea has historically been the most used route for undocumented migrants.
 This route has become gradually more prominent, as flow through other routes to the EU gradually faded and political turmoil in Libya caused a general weakening of borders and coastal control, opening opportunities to people smuggling organisations.

-The principal destination for sea crossings boats and rafts are the southernmost Italian territories, the Pelagie Islands.
+The principal destination for sea crossings boats and rafts are the southernmost Italian territories, the Pelagian Islands.
 These islands are 113 km from Tunisia, 167 from Libya and 207 from Sicily.

 The close distance between these islands and the African mainland has caused people smuggling organisations to employ boats and rafts otherwise hardly seaworthy, generally vastly filled above their capacity.
 Official reports list boats filled up to 2 or 3 times nominal capacity, including the use of rubber dinghies.
 This has led to several accidents at sea, as in 2007, the 2009, the 2011, the 2013, 2015.
 These accidents have become harder to document between 2014 and 2017, as people smuggling organisations changed their tactics: instead of aiming for a full crossing of the sea towards Lampedusa, their boats aimed just to exit Libyan territorial waters and then trigger rescue operation from passing mercantile vessels, seek and rescue organisations, Italian and Maltese coastguards and militaries.
 As per the United Nations Convention of the Sea, of which Italy is a subscriber, people rescued at sea have to be transported to the closest safe harbor: as Libya continues to be in political turmoil this means they are transported to Italy.

 Once in Italy, the EU Dublin Regulation requires migrants to apply for legal residence, protection or asylum permits in the first EU country they cross into, effectively barring them from legally crossing internal EU borders until their case has been processed and positively concluded.
 As the vast majority of migrant people landing in Italy targets destinations in Central and Northern European States, there is a tendency to avoid filing permits applications in Italy and rather try a northwards land journey.